-Across the period of the Service Plan, global market conditions will be monitored using feedback from FII subsidiaries, industry operations in priority markets, and program delivery agencies, as well as through ongoing market research.
-FII will continue to seek input from provincial and federal government representative offices in key markets.
+Global market conditions are being monitored using feedback from FII subsidiaries, industry operations in priority markets, and program delivery agencies, as well as through ongoing market research.
+FII will continue to seek input from, and coordinate activities with, provincial and federal government representative offices in key markets.
 If required, responsive actions will be introduced to mitigate identified risks to forecasts.